Hans Stephani

 Hans Stephani (January 20, 1935 — September 14, 2003) was a German physicist who mainly worked on the General theory of relativity.

 Biography

 Stephani obtained his master's degree at Jena in 1958 under the supervision of Gerhard Heber.
-He finished his PhD under Ernst Schmutzer at University of Jena and joined as lecturer there.
+He finished his PhD under Ernst Schmutzer at University of Jena and joined as a lecturer there.
 His wife Irmtraud Stephani is a mathematician at the same university.
 He retired in 2000.